LastAncientOne/Stock_Analysis_For_Quant/Tableau_Stock/README.md

 # Tableau for Stock Trading and Investment
 ### Description:
-#### Stock analysis in tableau is a method for investors use (short or long term) and traders to make buying and selling decisions.
-By studying and evaluating the past and current historical data, fundamental data, news, and social media.
-While investors and traders attempt to gain a winning edge in the markets by making the best decisions. :chart_with_upwards_trend: :chart_with_downwards_trend:
+#### Stock analysis in Tableau is a method that investors (both short-term and long-term) and traders use to make buying and selling decisions.
+It involves studying and evaluating past and current historical data, fundamental data, news, and social media.
+Investors and traders aim to gain a competitive advantage in the market by making informed decisions. :chart_with_upwards_trend: :chart_with_downwards_trend:

 ### Tableau with Python
 #### TabPy